I PROVIDE TWO LOGO PACKAGES

 The price is low and means a few little rules to adhere too.
 You have the opportunity to be involved throughout the whole process.

 Deposit: £100* (Taken from the above price).

 This price means you can call the shots.
-It’s fashionable these days to have a few varied styles that are called icons; I can provide this here.
+These days, it’s fashionable to have a few varied styles called icons; I can provide this here.

 Your logo is your businesses face, and first impressions count.
 Here are some tips when it comes to your company logo:

 Simple – A simple logo design makes it easy for someone to read and acknowledge what a business is selling or providing as a server.
 We all live hectic lives, and because of this, we have learned to skim over the content we come across.
 We search for various symbols and words to decide whether it’s worth the effort, to stop and read and acknowledge.
 A busy looking design doesn’t suit our lifestyles.
 It needs to be clear what its selling and bold.